 The car’s reputation

 Whether justified or not, some cars simply have a better rep than others.
 Here in New Zealand, we love Japanese cars.
 They’re seen as cheap, reliable, familiar, and easy to fix.
-On the other hand, we’re less familiar with a lot of European models, and many Kiwis are more hesitant to buy these.
+On the other hand, we’re less familiar with a lot of European models, and many Kiwis are more hesitant to buy them.

 Opting for a car with a good reputation and familiarity could make resale much easier.